Overview

 Please note that we do not recommend changing this while the mocap mode is activated.

-Camera positions - this will create a detection area based on the perimeter of the camera positions.
+Camera positions - This will create a detection area based on the perimeter of the camera positions.

 Polygon - This allows you to create a bespoke shaped detection area based on the number of sides and the radius.